rahulshewale153/infolens/README.md

-InfoLens
+#InfoLens

 InfoLens is a Python service that connects to your Gmail account via IMAP, fetches unread emails, and processes their contents.

-Prerequisites
-Python 3.10+
+#Prerequisites:
+- Python 3.10 or higher
+- pip (Python package installer)
-A Gmail account and setup App Password https://myaccount.google.com/apppasswords
+- An active Gmail account

-Setup
+- IMAP access enabled in Gmail settings
+- Enable "Less secure app access" or use App Passwords for Gmail https://myaccount.google.com/apppasswords

+#Setup
 1. Install dependencies
     pip install -r requirements.txt